ericclack/overtone-loops/README.md

 # overtone-loops

 An attempt to make a really simple loop syntax for Overtone.
-Maybe this will be simple enough to use at code clubs?
+Maybe this will be simple enough to use with students at code clubs?

 For example: